 How about breakfast for lunch or dinner?
 The Breakfast Burger includes a fried egg, bacon, tomato, American cheese, house-made hashbrown patty, and a Cajun dill bearnaise sauce.
 Of course, if you prefer, the All-American is a traditional burger with regular toppings.
 The restaurant also offers appetizers, such as chips and queso, as well as large salads.
 Burgers can also be served as salads.
 Muck And Fuss offers a variety of sandwiches, such as buffalo chicken and North Carolina barbecue pork.
 Muck And Fuss’s bar includes about 20 choices of craft beer on tap.
 Diners can also order craft cocktails, as well as “boozy shakes.”

-Calling a century-old Post Office building home, McAdoo Seafood Company and Oyster Bar definitely doesn’t mail it in when it comes to great food and service.
+Calling a century-old Post Office building home, McAdoo’s Seafood Co. & Oyster Bar definitely doesn’t mail it in when it comes to great food and service.
 Renovating the Post Office, built in 1915 by William G. McAdoo, it seems appropriate to have his name on the restaurant’s banner.
-Creating amazing seafood dishes in Texas Hill Country is no easy feat, but the chef’s staff shines with dishes such as parmesan-crusted trout with lemon dijon caper sauce, grilled tomatoes, and flash-fried spinach.
+Creating amazing seafood dishes in the Texas Hill Country is no easy feat, but the chef’s staff shines with dishes such as parmesan-crusted trout with lemon dijon caper sauce, grilled tomatoes, and flash-fried spinach.
 Honey balsamic salmon and Mahi Mahi New Orleans are a couple more impressive dishes featured at McAdoo’s.
 Cajun lovers will enjoy dishes including crawfish and shrimp etouffee, shrimp and grits, and an amazing crawfish platter.

 6. Rudy’s Country Store And BBQ